afa7789/FoxRover/README.md

 ![!FoxRover](resources/foxrover.png)
 # Fox Rover
-A simple Node.js showcase of unit testing / logics
+A simple Node.js showcase of unit testing with Mocha / logics and programming domain with Js functions/classes features etc.

 ## Running the code